open-mmlab/mmocr/docs/en/user_guides/visualization.md

 ## Storage

-MMOCR uses the local visualization backend [`LocalVisBackend`](mmengine.visualization.LocalVisBackend) by default, and the model loss, learning rate, model evaluation accuracy and visualization The information stored in `VisualizerHook` and `LoggerHook` will be saved to the `{work_dir}/{config_name}/{time}/{vis_data}` folder by default.
+MMOCR uses the local visualization backend [`LocalVisBackend`](mmengine.visualization.LocalVisBackend) by default, and the model loss, learning rate, model evaluation accuracy and visualization The information stored in `VisualizerHook` and `LoggerHook`, including loss, learning rate, evaluation accuracy will be saved to the `{work_dir}/{config_name}/{time}/{vis_data}` folder by default.
 In addition, MMOCR also supports other common visualization backends, such as `TensorboardVisBackend` and `WandbVisBackend`, and you only need to change the `vis_backends` type in the configuration file to the corresponding visualization backend.
 For example, you can store data to `TensorBoard` and `Wandb` by simply inserting the following code block into the configuration file.

 ```Python
 _base_.Visualizer.vis_backends = [